This article was originally published in July 2017 and was last updated in June 2023.

 Tenant finish-out costs are another expense to consider when deciding on a space and negotiating your lease.
 An ideal lease would cover these tenant improvements, but sometimes the tenant improvement allowance is not quite enough money to cover everything you may want to do to make a space your own.

-Even costs like furniture and internet can be unexpectedly large, so planning for these costs by trying to negotiate the best lease possible and engaging a project manager early on in the process is recommended.
+Even costs like furniture and data cabling can be unexpectedly large, so planning for these costs by trying to negotiate the best lease possible and engaging a project manager early on in the process is recommended.
 Your tenant rep broker can assist you in estimating all of these costs to help you better understand how much you may have to come out of pocket prior to executing a lease.

 Benefits of Using a Tenant Rep Broker